Randomness, Reflections & Introspection, That'll Preach Sayings

-This morning on the way to work, I prayed blessings for my enemies (by name) and loved on them!
+This morning on the way to work, I prayed blessings for my enemies (by name) and loved them!
 I’ve actually been doing this a lot lately; praying!
 Praying for people who conspire against me; the ones who try to use me.
+Love Your Enemies, well!

 Take a look at this difficult scripture meant not for the enemy, but the ones who call themselves Christ-followers.